 Born in 1947 and educated at Nunthorpe Grammar School, York, he took a BA in Economics at the University of Leicester and then qualified as a Chartered Management Accountant (ACMA) while working at Raleigh Industries and British Steel.
 He became a lecturer in economics at Glasgow College of Technology (1972-78), obtaining his further education teaching qualification at Jordanhill College, Glasgow.
 He taught at the University of Glasgow (1978-90), briefly in the Department of Social and Economic Research and then in the Department of Management Studies.
 At the University of Glasgow he taught, inter alia, taxation and public sector accounting to undergraduate Honours and public sector financial management on postgraduate degrees.

-Previously, he held chairs at the University of Aberdeen over two discrete time periods.
+He held chairs at the University of Aberdeen over two discrete time periods.
 From April 1990 to August 2003 he was Professor of Accountancy, a post to which he returned in the Business School in August 2007.
 From September 2003 until October 2007 he was Professor of Financial Management at the University of Sheffield Management School, where he completed his three-year term as Head of the Accounting & Financial Management Division in September 2006.
 From September 2005 to October 2007 he was Associate Dean of the Management School, with special responsibility for RAE 2008.
 At Sheffield, he taught auditing, management accounting and public sector accounting, and also supervised doctoral work.

 His research has been funded, inter alia, by: the Association of Chartered Certified Accountants; the British Academy; Chief Scientist Office of the (then) Scottish Office Department of Health; the Economic and Social Research Council; HM Treasury; the Leverhulme Trust; the Ministry of Defence; the Northern Ireland Economic Council; the Nuffield Foundation; the Royal Society of Edinburgh; and the Scottish Foundation for Economic Research.